LMulvey/Bagels2/README.md

 Delivery, with measurement of bagels delivered
 Stop, with measurement of hours worked
 Tickets have two statuses: active and completed.
 Once a stop event is created, its ticket should change from active to completed, and record a completion timestamp.
 The corporate office should be notified by SMS.

-# Task

-Create a Rails 5 API to support creating tickets and events as defined above.
-SMS messages should be sent using a third party service.
-And please do not use Rails scaffolding and model callbacks ;)

-Good luck!
-Let me know if you need clarification on anything.
-Jordan